A Comparative Evaluation of Quantification Methods: Experimental Setup

 \subsubsection{Parameter Settings in the Experiments on Tuned Classifiers}

 Many quantification methods rely on the predictions of an underlying base classifier to form their class prevalence estimations.
 Since the quality of these underlying classification models could have a strong impact on the performance of the quantifier, we evaluated the impact of applying more advanced classification methods with tuned hyperparameters in our second set of experiments.
 For that purpose, we conducted experiments with four classification models, namely random forests, AdaBoost, RBF-kernel support vector machines, and logistic regression models.
-For each of these classifiers, we conducted a grid search to optimize the hyperparameter on every single dataset split in our experiments.
-Due to scalability issues, which in particular occurred for the SVM classifier, we however restricted ourselves to the 24 datasets which have not more than 10,000 instances in total.
+For each of these classifiers, we conducted a grid search to optimize the hyperparameters on every single dataset split in our experiments.
+Due to scalability issues, we restricted ourselves to the 24 datasets which have not more than 10,000 instances in total.
 After having determined their optimal parameter configuration for each dataset split, we used each of the four classification models with their optimal parameterization as base classifiers for the quantification methods.

 For the \emph{CC}, \emph{AC}, \emph{GAC}, and \emph{HDy} methods, all four classification models could be applied, as these only require the pure (mis)classification rates from the training data for their estimations.
-For all quantifiers which require scores from a classifier's decision function, namely the threshold selection policies \emph{TS50}, \emph{TSX}, \emph{TSMax}, and \emph{MS} as well as the \emph{DyS} and \emph{FMM} method, we only used the support vector classifier and the logistic regression model, since AdaBoost and random forests do not provide calibrated decision functions or confidence scores.
-Furthermore, for all quantifiers which require probability scores, we only applied the tuned logistic regression model, since it is the only method that really provides calibrated probability scores.
+For all quantifiers which require scores from a classifier's decision function, namely the threshold selection policies \emph{TS50}, \emph{TSX}, \emph{TSMax}, and \emph{MS} as well as the \emph{DyS} and \emph{FMM} method, we only used the support vector classifier and the logistic regression model, since AdaBoost and random forests do not actively model such decision functions.
+Furthermore, for all quantifiers which require probability scores, we only applied the tuned logistic regression model, because it is the only method for which the outputs are modeled to represent probabilities.

-In addition to these experiments on tuned classifiers, we also ran additional experiments on the same datasets with the \emph{SVM-K} and \emph{SVM-Q} methods, in which we applied an RBF-kernel instead of the default linear kernel.
-Due to computational reasons, hyperparameter optimization was however not feasible when using this kernel, and we thus resorted to a default parameter configuration where we chose $C=1$ as the regularization coefficient and $\gamma = 1/D$ with $D$ denoting the amount of training features.
-Regarding the exact parametrizations of the algorithms, we made the following choices: